Barely Lethal

-Barely Lethal is a 2015 American action comedy film directed by Kyle Newman, written by John D'Arco, starring Hailee Steinfeld, Sophie Turner, Jessica Alba, Dove Cameron, Thomas Mann, and Samuel L. Jackson.
+Barely Lethal is a 2015 American action comedy film directed by Kyle Newman, written by John D'Arco, starring Hailee Steinfeld, Thomas Mann, Sophie Turner, Dove Cameron, Jessica Alba, and Samuel L. Jackson.
 Steinfeld stars as Agent 83/Megan, a teenage intelligence agent yearning for a normal adolescence who disappears and enrolls as an exchange student in a suburban American high school.

 Barely Lethal received a digital release through DirecTV Cinema on April 30, 2015, and a limited release in theaters by A24 and through video-on-demand on May 29, 2015.
-The film received poor reviews from critics.
+The film received mostly negative reviews from critics.

 Plot

 The young female orphans in the government-run Prescott Academy are trained to become field operatives.
 Their number one rule taught by trainer Hardman is "no attachments".
 Agent 83's top skills are rivaled by Agent 84.
 83 is curious about the world, learning teen culture through magazines and watching Mean Girls and Beverly Hills, 90210.

 Hardman assigns the orphans to capture Victoria Knox, an arms dealer.
 Undercover in Chechnya, 83 poses as one of those captured and brought before her.
 She latches herself and Knox onto Hardman's passing jet but 83 drops into a river as Knox is apprehended, causing Hardman to declare her missing.
 83 adopts the name Megan Walsh, poses as a Canadian student, and arrives in Newtown, Connecticut to live with her host family, the Larsons.
 Mrs. Larson and her son, Parker, welcome Megan, but Liz, her daughter, is cold and distant.
 Megan is mocked at school, leaving both her and Liz embarrassed.
 She soon makes friends with Roger Marcus, a classmate, and becomes attracted to Cash Fenton, a popular student, hacking the school's system to assign him as her biology lab partner.

 Cindy and Donna, popular bullies, convince Megan to try out as the school mascot.
 When students from a rival school follow tradition and try to kidnap Newton High's mascot from a game, she fights them off, with a video of her actions going viral.
 It earns her some popularity while annoying Liz.
 Later, Megan is apprehended by a Prescott agent and brought to Hardman.
 He assumes she is working with their enemies, but she reveals she wanted to enjoy normal life outside the academy, leading to Hardman letting her go with a warning.
 Megan and Liz both attend a house party hosted by the school's class clown, Gooch.
-Megan hangs out with Cash, while Liz gets drunk and begins to bond with Gooch and learns that his real name is Benward, as 84 arrives at the party, calling herself Heather.
+Megan hangs out with Cash, while Liz gets drunk and begins to bond with Gooch and learns that his real name is Bernard, as 84 arrives at the party, calling herself Heather.
 Megan assumes Hardman sent Heather to shadow her, but Heather denies this and tries to seduce Cash to irritate her.
 Megan eventually wins Cash's attention and gets asked by him to the homecoming dance.